HwnagYujeong0808/HwnagYujeong0808/README.md

 - Mini BEAR Engineering Research Program

 - LIKELION 8TH
+    - Develop a PDFLO service that allows people to buy and sell word files by changing them to PDFs through our web platform

 - Completion of the National Finance Master Course for the Young